ULHPC/ulhpc-docs/docs/data/transfer.md

 $> rsync -avP --no-p --no-g ~/devel/myproject iris-cluster:/work/projects/myproject/
 ```

-### Transfer from the remote cluster login node to your local machine
+### Transfer from the remote cluster to your local machine

 Conversely, let's assume you want to synchronize (retrieve) the remote files `~/experiments/parallel_run/*` on your local machine: